kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

 A ClusterQueue is a cluster-scoped object that governs a pool of resources such as CPU, memory, and hardware accelerators.
 A ClusterQueue defines:
-- The [resource _flavors_](/docs/concepts/resource_flavor.md) that the ClusterQueue manages, with usage limits and order of consumption.
+- The quotas for the [resource _flavors_](/docs/concepts/resource_flavor.md) that the ClusterQueue manages, with usage limits and order of consumption.
-- Fair sharing rules across the tenants of the cluster.
+- Fair sharing rules across the multiple ClusterQueues in the cluster.

 Only [cluster administrators](/docs/tasks#batch-administrator) should create `ClusterQueue` objects.